tetracorp/k240/docs/_posts/2020-02-28-version-differences.md

 wrote these files used an Amiga which was left switched on for several months at a time.
 The latest is dated 20 July 1978.

-Obviously, not all of the game files are present on this one disk.
+Obviously, not all of the files from the full game are present on this one disk.

 All six alien and planet graphics are there, unchanged, as are the six shop blueprint files and several backgrounds: `wireplan.mgl`, `hologram.mgl`,